cloudify-cosmo/docs.getcloudify.org/content/user_guide/aws-vm.md

 #### Installing required plugins for blueprint

 To run this blueprint in a "Local" mode, you'' need to install the aws-plugin.
-This command will download the plugin and will make it available for cloudify
+This command will download the plugin and will make it available for Cloudify

 {{< gsHighlight  markdown  >}}
 $ cfy local install-plugins -p blueprint.yaml